tstih/more/README.md

 # SpriteGrid

-Raster image viewer (with mouse events and zoom), a basis for a sprite editor.
+Use sprite grid control to build a sprite editor.

 ![](Images/spritegrid-1.jpg)

 ## Usage

 Place the `SpriteGrid` control on your window.
-Set its `SourceImage` property to the `Bitmap` you'd like to view or edit and you're done.
+Set its `SourceImage` property to the `Bitmap` you'd like to view or edit.

 You can show or hide rulers using the `ShowHorzRuler` and `ShowVertRuler` properties.
 You can customize rulers by manipulating properties: `RulerHeight`, `RulerWidth`,